jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 Additional configuration may be needed in `ProductionConfiguror` to ensure that `frameworkAdapter` is registered with the Framework.

 The `FrameworkAdapter` has no information about the concrete `DependencyAdapter`.
 It doesn't even have knowledge of the `DrivenDependencyInterfacePortContract`.
 The `FrameworkAdapter` only has knowledge of ***a*** `DriverBusinessLogicPortInterfaceContract`.
 It doesn't even know its concrete class.

+If there are more parts to assemble, then the configuration might be delegated to [Factories](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) at the appropriate encapsulation.

 ## Variants
 This diagrams in this blog post only include one example for each element type so as to keep the diagrams from becoming too cluttered.